Bellefonte Airport

-Bellefonte Airport (FAA LID N96) is a privately owned and operated airport in Bellefonte, Pennsylvania.
+Bellefonte Airport (FAA LID N96) is a privately owned and operated airport in Benner Township, Pennsylvania, with a Bellefonte post office address.

 It serves as a general aviation airport in the State College metropolitan area.

 History

 Bellefonte Airport was founded in 1971 by Robert Elnitski as a private airfield, and other than short periods in the 1990s has been a private airport since.
 It sits just over three miles from State College Regional Airport which serves as the major airport for Centre County.